1 Star2 Stars3 Stars4 Stars5 Stars (218 votes, average: 4.00 out of 5)

 As stated earlier, iTunes does not allow to change the backup folder location.

-To automatically change the location of your iTunes backup folder and move its contents wherever you like – use CopyTrans Shelbee that is easy to navigate and can handle various backup and restore tasks.
+To automatically change the location of your iTunes backup folder and move its contents wherever you like – use CopyTrans Shelbee which is easy to navigate and can handle various backup and restore tasks.

 CopyTrans Shelbee interface

-– Choose any folder to store your backup;
+✔️ Save to any folder to store your backup;

 Here is what you need to do:

-1. Download and install CopyTrans Shelbee:Download CopyTrans Shelbee
+1. Download and install CopyTrans Shelbee:

 2. Close iTunes and start CopyTrans Shelbee.
 Click Toolbox.
-Select toolbox to choose the location

-3. Click on the Pencil symbol to choose a new location for your iTunes backup folder.
-Change iTunes backup location in CopyTrans Shelbee
+4. Click on the Pencil symbol to choose a new location for your iTunes backup folder.

-Start changing iTunes backup location
+7. Start changing iTunes backup location

-7. That’s all!
-The iTunes location was changed, and its contents were successfully moved. iTunes backup folder moved successfully
+8. Stand by until CopyTrans Shelbee changes the iTunes backup folder and that’s all!
+The iTunes location was changed, and its contents were successfully moved.

 Check out our comparison table that lists the features of CopyTrans Shelbee, iTunes and iCloud.
 Makes it pretty straightforward, doesn’t it?